Oregon: The Great Pacific Northwest™

 Your Adventure is Just Around the Corner!

 Oregon is known for its expansive wilderness and volcanic legacy.
-Many of its once-pristine ecosystems, from its coastal areas to its vast forests and inland lakes, are facing impacts from climate change, wildfire and exploding recreational use.
+Many of its once-pristine ecosystems, from its coastal areas to its vast forests and inland lakes, are facing impacts from climate change, wildland fire and exploding recreational use.
 Volunteer with a nonprofit committed to creating the next generation of environmental stewards.
-Work on projects that support the conservation and stewardship of our public lands.
+Work on projects that support the conservation and steward- ship of our public lands.
 From reforestation projects to wildlife and habitat restoration efforts, students will get hands-on as they learn about critical issues that affect our natural and wilderness landscapes.

 Acknowledge the land and ways of our ancestors as you explore the intersection of public lands and their role in creating healthy communities.
 You will explore Oregon’s geological history and how it shaped the state’s unique landscapes.
 During your time here, you will also Job shadow and learn about career opportunities that will take you into the outdoors, learning how to best care for our shared lands.
 Then, discover the complexity behind native landscapes and learn about everything from the importance of water quality testing to the impacts of biological surveying.

-The best way to learn about the land and its role in keeping a healthy society is to engage with it!
-On your adventure, you will go river rafting and explore the wild waters of the Pacific Northwest.
-Go rock climbing in Smith Rock State Park, well-known around the world to expert and novice climbers alike.
-Swim in isolated crystal clear lakes and rivers, and explore Crater Lake National Park, home to the deepest lake in the U.S. You’ll also take a tour of Oregon Caves National Monument, and renowned for its incredible geological history.
+Go river rafting and explore the wild waters of the Pacific Northwest.
+Rock climb in Smith Rock State Park, well-known around the world to expert and novice climbers alike.
+Swim in isolated crystal clear lakes and rivers, and explore Crater Lake National Park, home to the deepest lake in the U.S. You’ll also take a tour of Oregon Caves National Monument, renowned for its incredible geological history.
 Cap off your experience with a a visit to the Redwood Forest, home to many of the tallest trees on the planet.

 Dates & Tuition